Omkar998/AI-Powered-Mock-Interviewer/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Also the .env file should be kept inside the my-auth-backend folder so the project work please connect with me on my linkedin for it.

+I have the demo of this project on my google drive : https://drive.google.com/file/d/1CFBYfDKHG15QJeAGJPcaTIIU8QtvgqVT/view?usp=drive_link